-- $\uparrow$ Fast sweep indicator.
-This symbol is displayed in the status notation block when sweep time is $\leq 1.0$ second.
-When sweep time is $\geq 1.0$ second, this symbol moves along the displayed trace. - \ Source parameters changed: measured data in doubt until a complete fresh sweep has been taken. - 4.
+tsH (ES or ET Option 004) Indicates that the test set hold mode is engaged.
+That is, a mode of operation is selected which would cause repeated switching of the step attenuator.
+This hold mode may be overridden.
+See MEASURE RESTART or NUMBER OF GROUPS in Chapter5, "Hardkey/Softkey Reference." ↑ Fast sweep indicator.
+This symbol is displayed in the status notation block when sweep time is ≤ 1.0 second.
+When sweep time is ≥ 1.0 second, this symbol moves along the displayed trace.
+Source parameters changed: measured data in doubt until a complete fresh sweep has been taken.
+4. Active Entry value.
 Active Entry Area.
-This displays the active function and its current value. - Message Area.
-This displays prompts or error messages. - Title.
-This is a descriptive alphanumeric string title that you define and enter through an attached keyboard or as described the "Printing, Plotting, and Saving Measurement Results" chapter of the user's guide. - 7.
-Active Channel.
+This displays the active function and its current value.
+5. Message Arc Message Area.
+This displays prompts or error messages.
+6. enter through Title.
+This is a descriptive alphanumeric string title that you define and enter through an attached keyboard or as described the "Printing, Plotting, and Saving Measurement Results" chapter of the user's guide.
+7. Active Channel.
 This is the label for the number for the active channel, selected with the Chan 1, Chan 2, Chan 3, and Chan 4 keys.

-If multiple channels are overlaid, the labels will appear in this area.
-The active channel is denoted by a rectangle around the channel number.

-For multiple-graticule displays, the channel information labels will be in the same relative position for each graticule. - NOTE The label of the active channel is enclosed in a rectangle to differentiate it from inactive channels. - 8.
-Measured Input(s).
-This shows the parameter, input, or ratio of inputs currently measured, as selected using the Meas key.
-Also indicated in this area is the current display memory status. - 9.
-Format.
-This is the display format that you selected using the Format key. - Scale/Div.
-This is the scale that you selected using the Scale Ref key, in units appropriate to the current measurement. - Reference Level.
+If multiple channels are overlaid, the labels will appear in this a active channel is denoted by a rectangle around the channel nur - , graticule displays, the channel information labels will be in tive position for each graticule.
+NOTE The label of the active channel is enclosed in a rectangle to differentiate it from inactive channels.
+8. currently mea nput(s).
+This shows the parameter, input, or ratio of inputs asured, as selected using the Meas key.
+Also indicated in the current display memory status.
+9. Format.
+This key. s is the display format that you selected using the Format 10.
+Scale/Div.
+This is the scale that you selected using the (Scale Ref.) key, in units appropriate to the current measurement.
+11. Reference Level.
 This value is the reference line in Cartesian formats or the outer circle in polar formats, whichever you selected using the Scale Ref key.
-The reference level is also indicated by a small triangle adjacent to the graticule, at the left for channel 1 and at the right for channel 2 in Cartesian formats. - Marker Values.
+The reference level is also indicated by a small triangle adjacent to the graticule, at the left for channel 1 and at the right for channel 2 in Cartesian formats.

+- Marker Values.
 These are the values of the active marker, in units appropriate to the current measurement.
-(Refer to "Using Analyzer Display Markers" in the "Making Measurement" chapter of the user's guide.)

-Marker Stats, Bandwidth.
+(Refer to "Using Analyzer Display Markers" in the "Making Measurement" chapter of the user's guide.) - Marker Stats, Bandwidth.
 These are statistical marker values that the analyzer calculates when you access the menus with the Marker Fctn key.
 (Refer to "Using Analyzer Display Markers" in the "Making Measurements" chapter of the user's guide.)